-Mr. Remy Ourdan has made a career out of documenting that conflict.
-His resume as a reporter for Le Monde includes stints in Afghanistan, Egypt, Rwanda, the Congo and Pakistan, amongst others.
+War correspondent Rémy Ourdan has made a career out of documenting such conflict.
+His résumé as a reporter for Le Monde includes stints in Afghanistan, Egypt, Rwanda, the Congo and Pakistan, among others.
 It is a career he describes as living alongside people who are experiencing the most important and dramatic time of their lives.
-His passion for war reporting is decisive: “[Le Monde] gives me money to travel and space to write,” Remy muses.
-But, even were it not his job, he would still go to war zones to listen to people.
-“And if I have an opportunity to send out a message, the story, I would do it.”
+His passion for war reporting is decisive: “[Le Monde] gives me money to travel and space to write,” Rémy muses.
+But even if it were not his job, he would still go to war zones to listen to people.
+“And if I have an opportunity to send out a message, the story, I will do it.”

-But of the many locales he has covered, it is Sarajevo to which Remy returns.
-“I love [Sarajevo.]
-It’s charming … it is at the same time very deep and clever, on the other very light and easy.”
+But of the many locales he has covered, it is Sarajevo to which Rémy always returns.
+“I love [Sarajevo].
+It’s charming … it is at the same time very deep and clever, on the other hand, very light and easy.”
 He pauses, searching for the right word.
 Nonchalant?
 Yes, he decides, Sarajevo is nonchalant.

-It is also the city where he decided to found the WARM Center (War – Art – Reporting – Memory), an organization that will bring together artists, reporters, academics and activists on the topic of contemporary conflict.
-“Sarajevo survived,” Remy explains.
+It is also the city in which he decided to establish the central branch of the WARM Foundation (War Art Reporting and Memory), an organization dedicating to bringing together artists, reporters, academics and activists around the topic of contemporary conflict.
+“Sarajevo survived,” Rémy explains.
 “It is also a symbol of resistance.”

-In an era of fleeting public attention, where audiences are increasingly impervious to the images human suffering that proliferate on their television screens, Remy doesn’t report with the goal of shaping policy or generating a particular response from Western governments.
-Rather, he sees himself as a messenger for those people who are living through war: “I wouldn’t betray those people I meet in Libya, in the Central African Republic,” he emphasizes.
-Whether Western readers react to his reporting, that’s up to them.
+In an era of fleeting public attention, where audiences are increasingly impervious to the images of human suffering that permeate their television screens, Rémy doesn’t report with the goal of shaping policy or generating a particular response from Western governments.
+Rather, he sees himself as a messenger for those people who are living through war: “I wouldn’t betray those people I meet in Libya or in the Central African Republic,” he emphasizes.
+Whether Western readers react to his reporting, well, that’s up to them.

-WARM has gotten its start supporting several projects including Abounaddara, a group of anonymous filmmakers in Syria and the theatrical production of The Secret of Raspberry Jam in Sarajevo.
+WARM has gotten its start supporting several projects including Abounaddara, a group of anonymous filmmakers involved in emergency cinema in Syria and the theatrical production of The Secret of Raspberry Jam in Sarajevo.